-CID Consulting engineering consultants have prepared the LWMS (refer to Appendix '4').
-The LWMS is based on Better Urban Water Management (DPI, 2008) City's, and DoW requirements.
+CID Consulting engineering consultants have prepared the LWMS (refer to Attachment 6).
+The LWMS is based on Better Urban Water Management (DPI, 2008), as well as the City and DWER's requirements.
 Key elements addressed in the LWMS include: stormwater management, groundwater management, water quality management, vegetation and POS management, subdivision management, monitoring and implementation.

-3.5.1 Objectives
+3.5.1 OBJECTIVES